hananalshammary/hw-w04d04-NBA-SQL/README.md

 ## Submission

-Homework is due by **11:00 tonight**!
-Remember to work with each other and go to TAs when you need it, but follow the [guidelines](https://git.generalassemb.ly/wdi-nyc-5-22/course-information/blob/master/how-to-queue-with-TAs.md) for queuing.
-Follow the normal [rules for homework submission](https://git.generalassemb.ly/wdi-nyc-5-22/course-information/blob/master/homework-policy.md), remember to include a link to your **repo** *Not your SSH clone link!
-Copy the link from the address bar.
-If your link starts with `git@git.generalassemb.ly:`, you have the wrong one!*.
+Homework is due by **11:00 Today!** Remember to work with each other and go to TAs when you need it, but follow the [guidelines](https://git.generalassemb.ly/wdi-nyc-8-28/Course-Information/blob/master/how-to-queue-with-TAs.md) for queuing.
+Follow the [rules for homework submission](https://git.generalassemb.ly/wdi-nyc-8-28/Course-Information/blob/master/homework.md) for creating your pull request to submit the homework.